Wireless carriers prepare for Super Bowl 2019

 Sprint

-Sprint says it's spent "millions of dollars over the last two years" building its "Next-Gen Network" in Atlanta.
-The company says it's installed the equivalent of seven cell sites worth of equipment serving the Mercedes-Benz Stadium.
+Sprint says that it's spent "millions of dollars over the last two years" building its "next-gen network" in Atlanta and that it's installed the equivalent of seven cell sites worth of equipment serving Mercedes-Benz Stadium.
 To put that in context, Sprint said that's the same number of cell sites that are used to cover a small city on a normal day.

 Here are some of the specific upgrades the company is touting.